-- Life-sustaining devices: four applications for medical-grade silicone
+- Silicones in critical care: Six life-sustaining applications for medical-grade silicone

 Stents are small but mighty devices, designed to keep pathways such as blood vessels and airways open.
 Stents can be fabricated entirely from silicone, a design choice associated with easy repositioning/removal and lower body pain intensity.
 More commonly, stents are structured from metal or mesh fabrics and coated by LSR or HCR to provide corrosion resistance, improved strain resistance, and clot prevention.